Laubscher/SCANellome/README.md

 # Installation

 To install SCANellome on linux, simply download the executable file from https://laubscher.github.io/Anelloviruses/SCANellome .
-In the *Permisions* tab of the downloaded file check the box allow executing file as program.
+In the *Permisions* tab of the downloaded file check the box : *allow executing file as program*.

 # Usage